 Therefore, genetics play a very important role in the developing a viable and healthy breeding program.
 Defective genetics are the enemy of inbreeding Golden Retrievers and this is why we feel that taking a very close look at the family tree of Golden Retrievers is imperative.
 DNA testing can be very expensive but costs and the efficiency of testing has improved over the years and are expected to continue that direction.
 If inbreeding exists in the not to distant past of a Golden Retriever's family tree, (which is also revealed by a high COI percentage), then genetic testing is imperative to rule out the increased probabilities of disease in the offspring of a dog.

 To determine the COI percentage, the ancestral lineage of the parents need to be known for at least five generations.
 Then, these have to be evaluated by a calculation using a rather complicated formula, which if you think about it can become pretty complex considering there are 31 males and 31 females in a five generation pedigree.
 So then, to evaluate the suitability of a particular male and female for breeding purposes, there are 62 dogs that have to be included in the analysis!
 This requires something like a spreadsheet to do this complicated evaluation of the COI percentage.
 The following will help you understand the COI percentage of two dogs that are bred and are closely related.
 Theses COI percentages occur after only one generation of puppies are considered.
 The percentages become lower as more unrelated generations are included in the COI analysis, or become higher percentages if inbreeding continues between close relatives:

 - If a parent is mated with one of its children, the COI percentage is: 25%

 - If a brother and sister are mated, the COI percentage is: 25%

 - A grandparent mated with a grandchild results in: 12.5%

-- Children with one only common parent (half siblings): 12.5%
+- Children with only one common parent parent are mated (half siblings): 12.5%

 - A great grandparent mated with a great grandchild: 6.25%